ADHD & Attention Struggles

 ADHD is the umbrella term used to describe children (and adults) who experience significant challenges with focus, impulsivity or hyperactivity.

-Research to date suggests that children (and adults) usually struggle with attention skills because of weak underlying cognitive skills - those brain functions responsible for how well we pay attention, learn, read and remember.
+Research to date suggests the underlying reasons for concentration and focus struggles may stem from specific cognitive weaknesses - those brain functions responsible for how well we pay attention, learn, read and remember.

 Though symptoms (and clusters of symptoms) of ADHD differs from person to person, these are the symptoms that present most commonly:

 making simple errors

 avoiding tasks that are complicated

 hyperactivity (in certain cases)